Justice Site | Case Name: R v Michael John Stone

 NOTES:

-(iii) March 2010 - the CCRC have requested to examine the 99cm bootlace found at the scene of the crime which was dropped by the murderer while making his getaway.
-Such long laces (99 cm to 200 cm) are sold with hunting boots.
-Levi Bellfield used to go hunting.
+(3) March 2010 - the CCRC have requested to examine the 99cm bootlace found at the scene of the crime which was dropped by the murderer while making his getaway.

-(iv) October 2010 - The CCRC have confirmed that the bootlace has been 'lost'.
-The Forensic Science Service state that they would have returned the whole lace to Kent Police, but when it was retrieved for further examination, only small fragments of previously examined lace remained.
-The Missing Bootlace
+(4) October 2010 - The CCRC have confirmed that the bootlace has been 'lost'.
+The Forensic Science Service state that they would have returned the whole lace to Kent Police in 1998, but when it was retrieved for further examination in 2010, only small fragments of previously examined lace remained, while the 80 cm long section of lace had been mislaid.

 Levi Bellfield - guilty of murdering Milly Dowler